OpenSidewalks/OpenSidewalks-Schema/README.md

 represent a physically-connected space.

 Similarly, no connection is implied when the linear geometries of Edges cross.
-Instead, this represents one of two scenarios:

-1. The Edges have different `layer` values, i.e. they are at different vertical levels and so are not connected.

-2. There is a data error: the linear features are meant to meet where they intersect but the data maintainers have made a mistake.
-One way to infer this is when the intersecting linear features' `layer` values match (either because they are undefined and implicitly `layer=0` or have explicitly-defined matchin values).

 #### A road entity and a Crossing that intersects with it should share a location/node